The Alexandrian

 • AREA 3: The vaulted main hall of the grand crypt is perpetually lit by three chandeliers with blue everburning candles.
 Plaques upon the floors and walls indicate where dozens of people have been laid to rest seemingly behind every wall.
 Bas reliefs serve as strange death masks.

-• AREA 4: This side chamber is taken up almost entirely by the bom of Sir Jom Shiaon Brandath, a half-giant.
+• AREA 4: This side chamber is taken up almost entirely by the tomb of Sir Jom Shiaon Brandath, a half-giant.
 Carvings around his titanic sarcophagus indicate that he died seeking vengeance again “Lord Bombur,” who had “cruelly butchered” Sir Jom’s family with a cowardly assault upon his keep while Sir Jom was on campaign in the First Dragonspear War (1356 YD).

 • SECOND FLOOR: The stairs at the south end of the building lead up to a second floor of tight, claustrophobic passages lined with crypts.